syncfusion-content/blazor-docs/blazor/smith-chart/accessibility.md

 # Accessibility in Blazor Smith Chart Component

-Accessibility is achieved in the smith chart component through WAI-ARIA standard and keyboard navigation.
+Accessibility is achieved in the smith chart component through WAI-ARIA standard.
 The smith chart features can be effectively accessed through assistive technologies such as screen readers.

 ## WAI-ARIA